postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-jenkins.md

 * [Troubleshooting](#troubleshooting)
 * [Configure frequency of runs](#configure-frequency-of-runs)

-**Note:** This walkthrough uses Ubuntu as a target OS, as in most cases your CI server will be running on a remote Linux machine.

 ## Installation

 1. Install and start Jenkins.
 For more information, see the Jenkins documentation at [https://www.jenkins.io](https://www.jenkins.io).

-1. Install NodeJS and npm.
+1. Install NodeJS and npm on your machine.
 Newman is written in NodeJS and the official copy is available through npm.
-Install [nodejs and npm for Linux](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-1. Install Newman globally, to set up Newman as a command-line tool in Ubuntu.
+For more information, see [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+1. Install Newman globally on your machine:

     ```bash
     $ npm install -g newman
     ```

+1. Install NodeJS and Newman in Jenkins:
+    1. Go to `http://localhost:8080` and log in.
+    1. Go to **Manage Jenkins > Manage Plugins** and install the NodeJS plugin.
+    1. Go to **Manage Jenkins > Global Tool Configuration** and under **NodeJS**, select **Add NodeJS**.
+    1. Enter a name for the NodeJS installation.
+    1. In **Global npm packages to install**, enter `newman`.
+    1. Select **Save**.

 ## Run a collection in Postman